jjnurminen/spatialfreq_ms_code/README.md

 ## Running the code

 The main simulation code is contained in `main.py`.
-The code is organized in code cells.
-Many IDEs such as Spyder and Visual Studio Code support running individual cells.
+The code is organized in Jupyter-style cells.
+Most IDEs, such as Spyder and Visual Studio Code, support  code cells.
 You can run individual cells (in top to bottom order, as they depend on each other).
 Alternatively, you can run the entire `main.py` in a Python console, in which case it will attempt to generate all the manuscript figures.

 Before attempting to run the code, make sure to activate the right Anaconda environment first.
 Precisely how to do this depends on your IDE.
 If you run the code from a Python console, you can use the `conda activate` command as above.